-- Do not touch or go near the leaking gas, liquid or vapour that may have come from the pipeline. - Do not attempt to extinguish a natural gas fire. - Do not attempt to operate pipeline valves. - Do not start your vehicle or any other piece of equipment that can act as a possible ignition source. - Do not light a match or smoke and avoid heat sources or making sparks that could ignite the leaking gas as you are leaving the area. - Do not turn on or off anything that may create a spark-including cell phones, telephones, light switches, vehicle alarms, vehicle keyless entry and flashlights-until you are in a safe location.
+- Do not touch or go near the leaking gas, liquid or vapour that may have come from the pipeline. - Do not attempt to extinguish a natural gas fire. - Do not attempt to operate Maritimes & Northeast's pipeline valves. - Do not start your vehicle or any other piece of equipment that can act as a possible ignition source. - · Avoid any open flames. - Do not light a match or smoke, and avoid heat sources or making sparks that could ignite the leaking gas as you are leaving the area. - Do not turn on or off anything that may create a spark-including cell phones, telephones, light switches, vehicle alarms, vehicle keyless entry and flashlights-until you are in a safe location.

-This page contains important phone numbers you can use to contact an Alliance representative with any comments or questions.
+This page contains important phone numbers you can use to contact a Maritimes & Northeast representative with any comments or questions.

-In case of an emergency, please find a safe place to call 911 and then call the toll-free 24-hour Alliance emergency number:
+In case of an emergency, please find a safe place to call 911 and then call the toll-free 24-hour Maritimes & Northeast emergency number:

-For questions regarding agreements general operations or if you need to plan construction, fencing, digging or explosives use, please contact us.
+For questions regarding Maritimes & Northeast's general operations or for planning construction, fencing, digging or explosives use, please call us toll-free at 1-888-444-6677.